paycoreio/docs/docs/connectors/cypix/index.md

 Enter credentials:

-* serviceApiKey --> API Key
+* `serviceApiKey` --> API Key
-* secret --> Secret Key
+* `secret` --> Secret Key
-* host --> Host
+* `host` --> Host

 Choose Test mode for test connection with Cypix.
-Choose Currency — this parameter is set according to available currencies for your Cypix account.
+Choose Currency: set this parameter according to available currencies for your Cypix account.

 !!! success
     You have connected **Cypix** H2H merchant account!